 Devise a plan

-You have to first analyse your goal before devising a plan.
+You have to first analyze your goal before devising a plan.
 This includes asking yourself questions like:

 - (1) what are the factors that may affect your goal; and